-Options for continuing SEBB dental coverage
+Options for continuing PEBB dental coverage

-A school employee and their dependent covered by this dental plan has options for continuing insurance coverage during temporary or permanent loss of eligibility.
-There are two continuation coverage options for SEBB dental plan enrollees:
+A subscriber and their dependents covered by this dental plan may be eligible to continue enrollment during temporary or permanent loss of eligibility.
+There are two continuation coverage options for a PEBB dental plan enrollee:

-- 1. SEBB Continuation Coverage (COBRA) - 2.
-SEBB Continuation Coverage (Unpaid Leave)
+- 1. PEBB Continuation Coverage (COBRA) - 2.
+PEBB Continuation Coverage (Unpaid Leave)

-These two options temporarily extend group insurance coverage when the enrollee's SEBB dental plan coverage ends due to a qualifying event.
-SEBB Continuation Coverage (COBRA) includes eligibility and administrative requirements under federal law and regulation and also includes coverage for some enrollees who are not qualified beneficiaries under federal COBRA continuation coverage.
-SEBB Continuation Coverage (Unpaid Leave) is an alternative created by the SEBB Program with wider eligibility criteria and qualifying event types.
-Enrollees who qualify for both types of SEBB Continuation Coverage (COBRA and Unpaid Leave) may choose to enroll in only one of the options.
+These two options temporarily extend group insurance coverage when the enrollee's PEBB dental plan coverage ends due to a qualifying event.
+PEBB Continuation Coverage (COBRA) includes eligibility and administrative requirements under federal law and regulation and also includes coverage for some enrollees who are not qualified beneficiaries under federal COBRA continuation coverage.
+PEBB Continuation Coverage (Unpaid Leave) is an alternative created by the PEBB Program with wider eligibility criteria and qualifying event types.
+An enrollee who qualifies for both types of PEBB Continuation Coverage (COBRA and Unpaid Leave) may choose to enroll in only one of the options.